 - a doctor has certified a person as homebound

-- the care delivered is through a written plan that is regularly reviewed by the doctor
+- the care delivered is through a written plan that the doctor regularly reviews

-A person must usually have Medicare parts A and B to be eligible for home care.
-Some of the services covered by Medicare include:
+A person must usually qualify under Medicare parts A and B to get home care coverage.
+Some of the services Medicare covers include: